Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 The king’s expression grew thoughtful, and then he blinked and looked aside.
 “I’ll deal with the matter later,” he muttered.
 “For now, let’s get you some water.”

 He turned and looked down one of the tunnels, and then back to her.
 “Hm.
-I should not make you walk in your condition,” he said, picking her up and resting her against his shoulder.
+You’re in no condition to walk,” he said, picking her up and resting her against his shoulder.

-“I appreciate that,” Terra said.
-Although she still had bad memories of Werelupes, her new Neopet’s warm fur helped warm her chilled body after spending all night in the open air of Meridell in the month of Awakening.
-She only had memories of him as an antagonistic figure, but she realised she hadn’t actually seen that much of him last time.
-Maybe there was more to him than just being growly and threatening.
+Although Terra still had bad memories of Werelupes, her new Neopet’s warm fur helped warm her chilled body after spending all night in the open air of Meridell in the month of Awakening.
+He at least cared about her well-being more than those pirates.
+There seemed to be more to this creature than just being growly and threatening and stealing things.

 “You’re not going to shut me in a tower again, are you?”
 Terra asked.
 "Those weren't the best accommodations."

 Terra studied the Werelupe’s face and the way expressions played over it.
 He was not like Dr. Sloth, who ruthlessly used people to further his own ends.
 Again she remembered the Werelupe King telling her, twelve years ago, how he had wanted an owner for a long time.
 He seemed so pained whenever he brought up the subject.
-It made Terra want to help him.
-If that meant being his owner, she believed some good would come of it.
+It made Terra want to help him in whatever way she could—because she didn’t think anyone else would bother.
+She hated the idea of nobody else caring enough about someone to want to help them.
+She knew how that felt and it wouldn’t happen on her watch.

 The Werelupe sat Terra down on a flat rock and said, “Stay here.”
 He grabbed a waterskin and crouched over the spring.